streamduck-org/streamduck/Readme.md

 * **Import/Export Configuration**: Allows you to import and export device configurations, which include images that were uploaded into the software.
 Making backups of configs as easy as keeping the exported file, and just importing it later when needed.
 ## Planned features:
 * **Lua support for plugins** - for simple plugins to be made that utilize streamduck API
-* **Windows support** for those who would prefer using open source software on Windows
 * **OBS Websocket plugin**
 * **Electron-based GUI** (will have equal functionality with cli version) (alternative GUI applications can be made)
 ## Maybe in the future: